This episode connects the stories of Frances M. Hurd, aka Frankie Morris (episode 44) and Delia B. Rich, the photographer profiled in this episode.

 But she’s also doing a lot of good works.

-Howevr, she’s also — apparently either because she needs the money or because she’s just really interested in photography again — she turns up in the 1920 census working for another photographer as a retoucher.
+Howevr, she’s also doing photography again — apparently either because she needs the money or because she’s just really interested in photography again — she turns up in the 1920 census working for another photographer as a retoucher.

 The retouching is something she’d actually learned back when she was working for Mr. Page and his gallery back in the late 1870s and early 1880s.
 That’s the kind of work that she later describes as the thing that she did the most of in those early days.